AliParky/titanic/README.md

 ```

 ## Usage
 Open the Jupyter Notebook and run the cells in sequence to perform the analysis.
+Follow the instructions provided in the notebook to understand each step of the process.

 ## Project Structure
 - `titanic_analysis.ipynb`: The main Jupyter Notebook containing the analysis.